HospiceScout

 Quality Ratings

-CMS quality ratings for Victory Hospice, LLC are not yet available.
+Official quality ratings from Medicare are not yet available for Victory Hospice, LLC.
 This often happens with newer providers.
-You should feel comfortable asking the agency directly about their own internal quality checks and how they measure patient comfort.
+You should ask the agency directly about their care philosophy and how they measure success for the families they serve.

 What to Ask When Choosing a Hospice Provider